Ghost-Robotic/Caveborn/README.md

-# Cave Game
+# Caveborn

 ## Description
-Text Based Adventure Game
+Caveborn is a text based game where you explore caves, trade items and fight enemies!

-## How it works
+## How to play

 ## Available Commands
 * __north, south, east, west__: move the player in the cardinal directions